KevinKolengadan/my-weather-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Testing is done in karma to test the utility functions Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).